LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    are being hosted.
 #.
 Enter the TCP port the FileMaker Server communicates on in the "Port" field.
    See the FileMaker Server documentation for information on where to find or set this.
-It is commonly "80" for FileMaker Server.
+It is commonly "80" for FileMaker Server, or "443" to connect over https.
 #.
 Select "Yes" from the :guilabel:`Enabled` drop-down to enable the host.
 #.
 Enter a username for the host in the "Username" field.
 Lasso will connect to
    the data source host and all databases therein using this username by